Table of Contents

 - The nonspherical part of the density and potential are neglected.

 Both atomic and band parts become simpler than in full potential methods.
-Matrix elements of the potential become quite simple and reduce to a few parameters (the “potential parameters”).
-The band part need only generate the lowest three energy moments , , and of the density as described below; this is sufficient for the atomic part to construct a density and make potential parameters.
+Matrix elements of the potential become quite simple and reduce to a few parameters (the potential parameters).
+The band part need only generate the lowest three energy moments , , and of the density as described below, for each l. , , and , with a boundary condition for the partial wave, usually specified by continuous principal quantum number , are sufficient for the atomic part to construct a density and make potential parameters.
 In the self-consistency cycle the atomic part takes moments and generates potential parameters; the band part takes potential parameters and generates moments.

 Self-consistency proceeds by alternating between the solid part and atomic part, generating moments, then potential parameters, then moments again until the process converges.
 The program can be started either with the band part, specifying potential parameters, or with the atomic part, specifying the moments.